4d55397500/minhash-service/README.md

 ### To Do
 Add a UI.

-#### *Disclaimer*
+#### *Note*
-This system is intended to demonstrate minhashing for large scale document search.
-If you wish to use deep learning instead you can train embeddings and use a nearest neighbor index on the vector representations for lookup.
+This system demonstrates minhashing for large scale document search.
+A modern approach with deep learning can be done by training embeddings and using a nearest neighbor index on the vector representations for lookup.